-We will monitor our use of fixed-term employees and their conditions of service, to ensure that they are being offered appropriate access to benefits, training, promotion and permanent employment opportunities.
-We will, where relevant, monitor their progress within the college to ensure that they are accessing permanent vacancies.
+Monitoring: The school will monitor our use of fixed-term employees and their condition of service, to ensure that they are being offered appropriate access to benefits, training, promotion and permanent employment opportunities.
+We will, where relevant, monitor their progress within the school to ensure that they are accessing permanent vacancies.